-The fact is the so called “War on Terror” are just creating more and more terror, instead of helping it is just making it worse and worse.
-Just 15 years ago the very definition of terrorism, or what the media sold us to be terrorism for that matter, was pretty much limited to tribal areas in Afghanistan, Pakistan and so on.
+The fact is the so-called “War on Terror” are just creating more and more terror, instead of helping it is just making it worse and worse.
+Only 15 years ago the very definition of terrorism, or what the media sold us to be terrorism for that matter, was pretty much limited to tribal areas in Afghanistan, Pakistan and so on.
 Now, years later, it is everywhere.

-The chance of actually being caught in a terrorist attacks while overseas are very, very, very slim.
-You’re actually more likely to be killed by a cow then to be caught on a terrorist attack.
-And let’s be honest, you have as much chance of being caught up on a terrorist attack in your own country and as you have overseas.
+The chance of actually being caught in a terrorist attack while overseas are very, very, very slim.
+You’re actually more likely to be killed by a cow than to be caught in a terrorist attack.
+And let’s be honest, you have as much chance of being caught up in a terrorist attack in your own country and as you have overseas.

-Traveling is not the problem, traveling is not dangerous, life is dangerous.
+Traveling is not the problem, traveling is not dangerous, life is uncertain.

 Don’t confuse my statement here with not having any precautions before you actually go out and travel, ok?
 What I want to tell you is that there are things you can do to make it a little safer for you and a little bit more easy for your family and friends when you decide to go abroad with the world being like it is.

-So don’t stop traveling, you just need to travel smarter and here’s a few of my tips on how to travel safely in the face of terrorism.
+So don’t stop traveling, you need to travel smarter and here are a few of my tips on how to travel safely in the face of terrorism.

 Leave a copy of travel plans with somebody

-Give all this information to your mom or your dad or your best friend or your spouse, does not matter as long as somebody have an idea of where you are all times.
+Give all this information to your mom or your dad or your best friend or your spouse, does not matter as long as somebody has an idea of where you are all times.

-And in the unfortunate events that you have to face a tragic event like terrorism attacks, you have somebody home that can immediately assist authorities to locate you or even to help you.
+And in the unfortunate events that you have to face a tragic event like terrorist attacks, you have somebody home that can immediately assist authorities to locate you or even to help you.